tradingstrategy-ai/docs/source/programming/market-data/trading-pairs.rst

 - Most centralised exchanges separate fees from the actual trade and price.

+- The price also may include :term:`price impact` based on the liquidity available for the trade.

+- Outside the theoretical price you are going to get, there is :term:`slippage` because of imperfect execution and latencies - in this case the price you are executed at may be higher or lower than the price you had when you created the order.

 - In accounting and trade profit calculations, it is important to pay attention when fees are baked in the price and when they are not.

 See :py:class:`tradeexecutor.strategy.pricing_model.TradePricing` for more information about price calculation logic.

 What is buy and what is sell
 ----------------------------